WangYihang/Platypus/README.md

 > This feature only works on *nix clients

+> For your user experience, we highly RECOMMEND you use `Upgrade` command to upgrade the plain reverse shell to a encrypted interactive shell.

 Try to Spawn `/bin/bash` via Python, then the shell is fully interactive (You can use vim / htop and other stuffs).
 First use `Jump` to select a client, then type `PTY`, then type `Interact` to drop into a fully interactive shell.
-You can just simply type `exit` to exit pty mode.
+~~You can just simply type `exit` to exit pty mode~~, to avoid the situation in [issue #39](https://github.com/WangYihang/Platypus/issues/39), you can use `platyquit` to quit the fully interactive shell mode.

 ![](./figure/cli/interactive.gif)